patrick-steele-idem/async-config/README.md

 # Load Order

-When loading a configuration file, the following is the default order that JSON files are searched for and loaded:
+When loading a configuration file, the following is the default order that configuration data is loaded:

 1. `path/{name}.json`
 2. `path/{name}-{environment}.json`
 3. `path/{name}-local.json`
 4. `NODE_CONFIG='{...}'` environment variable
-5. `--NODE_CONFIG='{...}'` command-line overrides
+5. `--NODE_CONFIG='{...}'` command-line arguments

-For example, given the following input of `"config/config.json"` and a value of `production`, the configuration files will be loaded and merged in the following order:
+For example, given the following input of `"config/config.json"` and a value of `production`, the configuration data will be loaded and merged in the following order:

 1. `path/config.json`
 2. `path/config-production.json`
 3. `path/config-local.json`
 4. `NODE_CONFIG` environment variable
-5. `--NODE_CONFIG='{...}'` command-line overrides
+5. `--NODE_CONFIG='{...}'` command-line arguments

 The load order can be modified using any of the following approaches: